Neck Lift Surgery in Sydney

 Fullness under the chin can often been partially caused by a low hanging belly of the digastric muscle.
 This is particularly the case in individuals who are born with a hyoid bone that sits low in the neck.
 The digastric muscle attaches to the hyoid bone.
 The anterior belly of the digastric muscle can be partially reduced in size to improve the contour of the upper neck.

 The submandibular glands tend to droop down into the neck with age.
 This can lead to a bulge in the upper neck about halfway along the jawline.
 It is important to support and elevate the submandibular glands as part of a necklift procedure.

 Dr Roth uses a technique whereby the platysma muscle is tightened like a hammock under the submandibular gland to effectively tuck it upwards under the jawline.

 A recessed chin can impair a good neck lift result.
 A chin implant can be inserted at the same time as necklift surgery for a better result if needed.

 If prominent, fat under the chin may need to be removed directly.
 This can be done with scissors or liposuction.
 The fat can be located over the top of the platysma muscle, between the muscles in the midline or underneath the muscle.

-Dr Jason Roth is a specialist ENT and Head & Neck Surgeon who is trained to perform neck lift and facelift procedures safely and effectively.
+Dr Jason Roth is a Sydney-based Specialist ENT and Head & Neck Surgeon who is trained to perform neck lift and facelift procedures safely and effectively.
 He has trained with Dr Neil Gordon, one of the leading facelift and neck lift specialists in the United States.
 He has also been certified with the International Board Certification in Facial Plastic Surgery.